Coronavirus: The Sci-Fi/Fantasy Conventions Canceled So Far

 On Schedule: World Science Fiction Convention 78, CoNZealand, July 29th-August 2nd

 One of the biggest events within the SF/F world, WorldCon is still expected to take place.
-On March 6th, con organizers announced that they were monitoring the situation, but it was continuing:
+On March 15th, con organizers said that while the government had restricted events of more than 500 people, they were still planning on moving forward later this summer with the event.

-We understand your concerns and that you want as much notice as possible if CoNZealand were to be cancelled.
-We are extremely keen to see CoNZealand go ahead and bring Worldcon to New Zealand for the first time ever.
-Our Executive have discussed the situation and unanimously agreed that we are not cancelling the convention.Please be assured that we are closely monitoring the situation and will make a further statement if the situation changes.
-We do note that the convention could possibly be cancelled by the New Zealand Government or the venues, but we see no sign of that happening.
+Further guidance relating to large events is due from the Government later this week.
+We will continue to monitor the advice from the Government and review our planning, including our contingency planning, once this further guidance is available, however at this time it does not appear that we have to cancel CoNZealand due to the timing of our event still being several months away.

 On Schedule: Gen Con, July 30th-August 2nd

-Note: Update: the convention announced that has been rescheduled for August 21st-23rd.